hulous/AnalogPhotographyFormulas/film/BW/normal_dev.md

   * Water + 2ml lemon juice: more or less 10 to 30 secondes

 ### Fix
-  * Ilford Rapid fixer 1+4: between 10 and 15 minutes.
+  * Ilford Rapid fixer 1+4: not less than 5 and no more than 15 minutes.

 #### Wash